Shoma Uno: Career

+Singles skating

 Early years

 Uno started skating when he was five because of Mao Asada, who talked to him at a skating rink, and he liked skating so much that he begged his parents to go back to the rink.
 He enrolled in skating classes in Nagoya and started practicing 5–6 hours a day.

 His figure skating idol is Daisuke Takahashi.
 Uno won bronze at the Japan Junior Championships of the 2009–2010 season but did not finish on the podium in either of the next two years.

 Junior career

 2011–2012 season: Junior international debut

 Uno made his Junior Grand Prix (JGP) debut in the 2011–2012 season, winning a bronze medal at the JGP Tallinn Cup in Estonia after placing 4th at the event in Poland.
 At the 2012 Winter Youth Olympics, he won silver in the individual event and gold in the team event.
 He finished 10th at the 2012 World Junior Championships.
 Uno was invited to skate in the gala at the 2012 World Team Trophy as the silver medalist in Winter Youth Olympics.